eriknyquist/arduinozero-metronome/README.rst

 ========================

-The timing accuracy & consistency of the Arduino Zero metronome was compared to that of the `Korg TM-60 metronome <https://www.korg.com/us/products/tuners/tm_60/>`_, using the following method for each metronome:
+The timing accuracy & consistency of the Arduino Zero metronome was compared to that of the `Korg TM-60 metronome <https://www.korg.com/us/products/tuners/tm_60/>`_, and the `most popular android metronome app <https://play.google.com/store/apps/details?id=com.andymstone.metronome&hl=en_US&gl=US&pli=1>`_ using the following method for each metronome:

-* Record 60 seconds of a 250BPM click, using the 3.5mm audio socket
+* Record 60 seconds of a 250BPM click, using the 3.5mm audio socket (or, in the case of the android app, playing on a Pixel 6a and being recorded by a microphone connected to the same audio interface used to record the other metronomes).
 * Analyze recorded audio using the ``scripts/analyze_wav_timing.py`` script

 (.wav files used for test can be found in ``scripts/timing_test_samples``)